alyvusal/kubernetes/admission-controllers/PodSecurity/README.md

 # [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/)

-Enforce the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).
+Enforce the [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) with [Pod Security Admission Controller (PSA)](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#podsecurity).
 Pod security restrictions are applied at the namespace level when pods are created

+[Configure PSA controller](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-admission-controller/) and specify via the `--admission-control-config-file` to kube-apiserver.

+Custom standards could be defined with [Kyverno](https://github.com/alyvusal/kyverno)

 Kubernetes defines a set of labels (modes) that you can set to define which of the predefined Pod Security Standard levels you want to use for a namespace